bitwarden/passwordless-docs/src/guide/getting-started.md

 "wWdDh02ItIvnCKT_02ItIvn..."
 ```

-And to allow a user to sign in using an alias (email etc), make sure to also set the alias:
+To allow a user to sign in using an alias (email etc), make sure to also set the alias:

 ```http
 POST https://apiv2.passwordless.dev/alias